-You may know intrinsically that the right mobile app will make your workers more productive, facilitate better communication between your field and office teams, and cut out a lot of paperwork.
+You may know intrinsically that the right mobile app will make your workers more productive, your customers happier, and cut out a lot of paperwork.

-Mobile app prototypes demonstrate an app’s functionality, help you get stakeholder or customer by-in, and provide a way to let users try out the concept, before you invest in a full build out.
+Mobile app prototypes demonstrate an app’s functionality, help you get stakeholder or customer buy-in, and provide a way to let users try out the concept, before you invest in a full build-out.

 What is a Mobile App Prototype?

-A mobile app prototype is an preliminary visual mock-up that looks like a real app, and that demonstrates an app’s fundamental design and function, but does not contain working code.
-An app prototype can be as basic as sketches on paper or as high-fidelity as a clickable, digital model that works on your phone.
+A mobile app prototype is a preliminary visual mock-up that looks like a real app, and demonstrates an app’s fundamental design and function but does not contain working code.
+A mobile app prototype can be as basic as sketches on paper or as high-fidelity as a clickable, digital model that works on your phone.

 Types of Mobile App Prototypes

 Design is always the first phase of creating a mobile app or an app prototype.
 At Big Fish, we often create early designs by hand.
 We then move to digital versions, starting with low-fidelity, black-and-white wireframes, then moving to high-fidelity, full-color designs.